Skip to Content

 How To Finish The Grapevine Wreath

-You only need to add leaves where the grapevine is exposed or where you may see gaps in any of the first three rows.
+Finally, you will add some smaller leaves for the fourth row.
+You only need to add leaves where the grapevine is exposed or where gaps may be visible in the first three rows.

 The final step is to add a few leaves with the brown side of the leaf exposed.
 I only added a few reverse leaves.
 However, you can add as many as you desire.
+Examine your wreath for any gaps or loose leaves before hanging.

 Reverse some leaves to create a wreath with magnolia leaves